Supporting Our Students: Two Levies, One Goal

 Will we have money to modify existing spaces for new purposes?

 Yes.
-As we move existing programs into new spaces, we have the opportunity to repurpose those spaces (like the existing library).
-If there is a need to make physical changes to those spaces, we can certainly do so.
+As we move existing programs into new spaces, we will repurpose those spaces (like the existing library).

-Has the Tribe been consulted about the bond plans?
+Has the Skokomish Tribe been consulted about the capital levy plans?

 Yes, we have had ongoing conversations, helping address concerns and considerations and this will continue throughout the design and construction process.
-The Tribe supports the bond proposal, and over 80% of the Skokomish votes were in favor.
+The Tribe supports the levy proposals, and over 80% of the Skokomish votes were in favor of the prior bond.

 Does the transportation center affect any existing housing?